Yogirajdas/Vaidu_Doctor/README.md

 # Vaidu_Doctor
 This is an AI & AR based platform for diagnosing & consulting heath issues.
 Here 3 categories are available.
-1. Diagnose plant leaves in your graden or farms.
+1. Diagnose plant leaves in your garden or farms.
 2. Diagnose you using chest x-rays.
 3. You can ask/consult Vaidu for health problem your are facing.